somabha/python_bits/README.md

 # python_bits
 My Python Practice code

-I will soon add some python code to this repo.
-Now this repo is still under progress.
+Branch will have code that is not tested yet.
+Just for reference.